Minimal model (physics): Generalized minimal models

 When the central charge tends to $c_{p,q}$, the generalized minimal models tend to the corresponding A-series minimal model.
 This means in particular that the degenerate representations that are not in the Kac table decouple.

 Liouville theory

 Since Liouville theory reduces to a generalized minimal model when the fields are taken to be degenerate, it further reduces to an A-series minimal model when the central charge is then sent to $c_{p,q}$.

 Moreover, A-series minimal models have a well-defined limit as $c\to 1$: a diagonal CFT with a continuous spectrum called Runkel–Watts theory, which coincides with the limit of Liouville theory when $c\to 1^+$.

 Products of minimal models

 There are three cases of minimal models that are products of two minimal models.

-At the level of their spectrums, the relations are:
+At the level of their spectra, the relations are: